onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 religion is a project of transcendence of the self into a higher self

-we need to rank our ranking methods we need to continually update the ranking of our methods of ranking, so that we can rank entire cultures and their aspects in order to properly rank entire cultures and their aspects we need to continually update the ranking of our methods of ranking

 > "The arc of the moral universe is long but it bends toward *~~justice~~* **cooperation**." - [Martin Luther King Jr.](https://www.goodreads.com/quotes/646750-let-us-realize-the-arc-of-the-moral-universe-is), probably
     or accountability & cooperation